 North Carolina Childcare Regulations govern childcare facilities and programs.
 These rules are the minimum requirements established to protect health and safety of North Carolina’s children and ensure that children in care and early education programs are provided with healthy growth and education experiences.

+Quality Rating

+Star Rated License through North Carolina Department of Health & Human Services and the Division of Child Development.

+Onslow County Schools Early Childhood Initiatives has obtained and maintained Five Star Rating in each of our sites.
+To learn more about the Star Rating for NC Child Care Facilities, please visit the NCDHHS website at: https://ncchildcare.ncdhhs.gov/Services/Licensing/Star-Rated-License